glmdgrielson/words/navi/navi.md

 MegaMan seems a bit grumpy.
 "What kind of weirdo are you, using technology decades out of date?"
 I try my best not to be offended by the fact that state of the art technology is calling me outmoded.
 It's hard, but I'm doing my best.

+---

+A little while later, and I've coded up a quick graphical environment in Godot.
+It's not much, but there's room to move around in and a very crude model to work with.
+MegaMan seems to like it, but even he notices something's off.
+"Hey, what kind of model is this?
+The tech seems a bit low.
+I'd assume it's the network, but this network doesn't seem _nearly_ busy enough for that."

+I cough somewhat awkwardly before I sigh and type.
+"Okay, I have to tell you this.
+We don't _have_ PETs or NetNavigators or battle chips or anything that you would recognize.
+Our AI skills have only just now figured out how to make a functioning mind with human intelligence.
+I only whipped all this up because ...well, I was a fan of yours growing up and I thought having you around would be fun.
+I... wasn't really thinking about the consequences.
+Sorry."